-The matchup of Russell vs Chamberlain again.
+Another match up of two of the greatest, Russell vs Chamberlain.
 The two Centers played to a standoff, but Sam Jones scored 37 to lead the Celtics to a victory.
 This was the game famous for “Havlicek Stole the Ball” call by Johnny Most.

 Russell’s Numbers: 15 Points 29 Rebounds, and 8 Assists.

 Chamberlain: 30 Points 32 Rebounds.

 This was Boston’s Coach Red Auerbach’s last game.
 The Celtics scored the first 10 points and were in total control for most of the game, but the Lakers behind Jerry West’s 36 Points made a frantic charge at the end.
 It would not be enough.
 Bill Russell would win his 9th title.

 Russell was magnificent: 25 Points 32 Rebounds